 --------------------------------------------------

-Alice Friman’s fifth full-length collection of poetry is Vinculum, LSU Press, for which she won the 2012 Georgia Author of the Year Award in Poetry.
-She is a recipient of a 2012 Pushcart Prize and is included in The Best American Poetry 2009.
-Other books include Inverted Fire and The Book of the Rotten Daughter, both from BkMk Press, and Zoo (U of Arkansas Press), which won the Sheila Margaret Motton Prize from The New England Poetry Club and the Ezra Pound Poetry Award from Truman State University.
-She has also published four chapbooks.
+Other books include Inverted Fire and The Book of the Rotten Daughter, both from BkMk Press, and Zoo (Arkansas), which won the Sheila Margaret Motton Prize from The New England Poetry Club and the Ezra Pound Award from Truman State University.
+Friman's books are available through Amazon and Barnes & Noble.

 Other awards include three prizes from The Poetry Society of America: the Consuelo Ford Award, the Cecil Hemley Memorial Award, and the Lucille Medwick Memorial Award.
 From The New England Poetry Club, she has received the Gretchen Warren Award, the Firman Houghton Award, and, twice, the Erika Mumford Prize.
 She has also been awarded the 2001 James Boatwright III Prize for Poetry from Shenandoah and the Ekphrasis Prize for Poetry 2012 from Ekphrasis.
 Friman has received fellowships from the Indiana Arts Commission, the Arts Council of Indianapolis, MacDowell, Yaddo, Millay, and the Bernheim Foundation.